einar-hjortdal/sessions/README.md

 Session cookies only contain the session ID, all the session data is stored on `Store`s.

-The only supported `Store` at the moment is Redis and relies on the [vredis](https://github.com/patrickpissurno/vredis) library.
+The only supported `Store` at the moment is Redis and relies on [patrickpissurno/vredis](https://github.com/patrickpissurno/vredis).
 This `Store` is developed against [KeyDB](https://github.com/Snapchat/KeyDB).

 ## Usage